jellenberger/djxj/README.md

 # Djxj

-This is my fork of [djangox](https://github.com/wsvincent/djangox).
+This is a base Django project, originally based on [djangox](https://github.com/wsvincent/djangox).